kjbrum/TaB/README.md

 # TaB - Take a Break

-A simple app that uses notifications to remind you to take periodic breaks throughout the day.
+A simple app built with Node.js that uses notifications to remind you to take periodic breaks throughout the day.

 ## Documentation: